MagalhaesDev/Memory-Game/README.md

 ## Technology

-Here are the technologies used in this project.
+Here are the technologies used in this project...

 * Javascript
 * CSS